1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1969 Dime Value

-Examine your coin’s mint mark location above the date.
-Philadelphia coins have no mint mark, Denver pieces show a “D,” and San Francisco proofs display an “S.” Each mint produced different quantities with varying values.
+Start by checking the mint mark location above the date.
+Philadelphia coins have no mint mark, Denver pieces show a “D,” and San Francisco proofs display an “S.” Each mint produced different quantities with varying collector values.

 1969 Dime Value Guides